Troubleshoot impaired Windows instance with EC2Rescue and Systems Manager - Amazon Elastic Compute Cloud

 • Parameters—The PowerShell parameters to pass for the specified command.

-In order for the ResetAccess action to work, your Amazon EC2 instance needs to have the following policy attached in order to write the encrypted password to Parameter Store.
-Please wait a few minutes before attempting to reset the password of an instance after you have attached this policy to the related IAM role.
+To run the ResetAccess action, your Amazon EC2 instance must have the a policy attached that grants permissions to write the encrypted password to Parameter Store.
+After attaching the policy, wait a few minutes before attempting to reset the password of an instance after you have attached this policy to the related IAM role.

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Action": [ "ssm:PutParameter" ], "Resource": [ "arn:aws:ssm:region:account_id:parameter/EC2Rescue/Passwords/<instanceid>" ] } ] }